 It is recommended that filters be 1" or 2" thick and be cleaned or replaced monthly.
-New or newly renovated homes may require more frequent changing until the construction dust has minimized.

 Filters designed to remove smaller particles such as pollen, may require additional maintenance.
 Filters for side return and bottom return applications are available from most local distributors.